TheRandMan/CleanStudent/README.md

 # CleanAccount

-This is a modified version of CleanStudent that can be used on any account name.
+This is a simple LaunchDeamon that will move data from a user's Desktop, Documents, & Downloads folder to the Trash at login.

-CleanAccount wipes all data from Documents, Downloads, & Desktop at login.
+Meant for use on a shared logins where a data from the previous user shouldn't be left over.

 # How to use:

-Place cleanaccount.sh in /usr/local/libexec/
+- Place cleanaccount.sh in /usr/local/libexec/

-Place local.cleanstudent.command.plist in /Users/"DesiredUser"/Library/LaunchAgents
+- Place local.cleanstudent.command.plist in /Users/"DesiredUser"/Library/LaunchAgents

-Reboot and login to test
+- Reboot and login to test